helgoboss/helgobox/doc/user-guide.md

         - **&lt;Default&gt;:** Displays mappings that belong to the *default* group.
 This is where mappings end up if you don't care about grouping.
 This is a special group that can't be removed.
         - ***Custom group*:** Displays all mappings in your custom group.
-    - You can move existing mappings between groups by opening the context menu of the corresponding mapping row.
+    - You can move existing mappings between groups by opening the context menu (accessible via right-click on Windows and Linux, control-click on macOS) of the corresponding mapping row.
     - Groups are saved as part of the project, VST plug-in preset and compartment preset.
 - **Add:** Allows you to add a group and give it a specific name.
 - **Remove:** Removes the currently displayed group.
 It will ask you if you want to remove all the mappings in that